Key takeaways

 Data Requirements and Architecture

-Reliable dashboards start with clean data, consistent vendor and customer masters, accurate ledger mappings, and traceable transaction lineage from source to report.
-Learn how to build resilient pipelines in the data pipeline from books to dashboards guide.
+Reliable dashboards start with clean data: consistent vendor and customer masters, accurate ledger mappings, and traceable transaction lineage from source to report.

-Bank and card statement ingestion requires normalization, dates, narrations, and amounts differ across banks, so the system should standardize automatically.
-GST 2B reconciliation affects payable timing, match purchase registers to government data and flag mismatches that delay input credits.
+Bank and credit card statement ingestion requires normalization.
+Dates, narrations, and amounts differ across banks, so the system should standardize automatically.
+GST 2B reconciliation affects payable timing directly.
+Match purchase registers to government data on the GST portal and flag mismatches that delay input credits.

-Automation reduces manual touch, auto categorize transactions by patterns, match payments to invoices, and keep humans focused on exceptions, not data entry.
+Robotic process automation reduces manual touch.
+Auto categorize transactions by patterns, match payments to invoices, and keep humans focused on exceptions, not data entry.

 Outcome: Less manual work, fewer errors, more reliable ratios, better decisions.